karolbrennan/avalampch/README.md

 ## Features
 + url rewrite to strip .php extensions (access page.php at /page)
-+ Prebuilt simple navigation system using the Foundation dropdowns
 + Automatic /etc/hosts updater, you just set the url and ip address

 ### Future Improvements